-G.1 Distribution rate
+Distribution rate

-The approach for calculating the distribution rate is based on the financial statements method.302 The method estimates the distribution rate for the largest firms (by market capitalisation) on the ASX.
-ERA and the AER also use this approach.
+The approach for calculating the distribution rate is based on the financial statements method.234 The method estimates the distribution rate for the largest firms (by market capitalisation) on the ASX.
+The ERA and AER also use this approach.

 In summary, the distribution rate for each company is calculated using data from each company's financial statements.
-Distributions are based on the dividend payments, and tax paid is imputed from the distributions and franking account balances over time (see the note below Table 21).303
+Distributions are based on the dividend payments, and tax paid is imputed from the distributions and franking account balances over time (see table note).235